joejag/modern-cljs/doc/tutorial-08.md

 to the `submit` button of the `shoppingForm`.

 `domina.events` namespace offers a bunch of functions to manage DOM events.
-One of them is the `listen!` function, wich allows us to attach an handling function (e.g. `calculate`) to a DOM event type (e.g. `click`, `mouseover`, `mouseout`, etc).
+One of them is the `listen!` function, which allows us to attach a handling function (e.g. `calculate`) to a DOM event type (e.g. `click`, `mouseover`, `mouseout`, etc).

 Let's now update `shopping.cljs` by requiring the `domina.events`